Helen Masters

 Helen Masters (born 10 April 1963) is an English actress who has appeared on stage, film and TV.

 Early life

 Helen Masters grew up in Warwickshire.
-She attended Kings High School, Warwick and Solihull School.
+She attended Kings High School, Warwick, and Solihull School.
 She went on to study at the Webber Douglas Academy of Dramatic Art.

 Personal life

 Masters lives in London and is married to John McRoberts with whom she has two children.

 Career

 Stage

-After graduating she made her first stage appearance at the Edinburgh Festival in East and A Clockwork Orange.
+After graduating, she made her first stage appearance at the Edinburgh Festival in East and A Clockwork Orange.
 She then went on to play Laurie in The Traveller at the Leicester Haymarket (1987) which transferred to The Almeida Theatre (1988), Emilie, and later on the role of Madame de Tourvel, in the West End Production of Les Liaisons Dangereuses at the Ambassadors Theatre (1989), Yelena in Marya at the Old Vic directed by Roger Michell (1990), Ellen in "Acid Hearts" at the Finborough Theatre (1992), Emma in Betrayal at the Chester Gateway Theatre (1994).

 In July 2011, Helen Masters returned to the stage to play the role of Lady Magdalene Danvers in Into Thy Hands, a new play written and directed by Jonathan Holmes at Wiltons Music Hall, London.

-In March 2011, Masters played Molly in Revolution Square at the Bush Theatre, London, again written and directed by Jonathan Holmes.
+In March 2011, Masters played Molly in Revolution Square, again written and directed by Jonathan Holmes, at the Bush Theatre, London.